SnoopJ/micropython/ports/wasi/README.md

   components.
 * If you would like to debug the WASM build with a C debugger, add `--profiling-funcs` to the Emscripten invocation to preserve function names.
+* The lifetime of the WASM module is not controlled particularly closely in the custom runtime.
+In particular, the module and runtime are never freed or deinitialized.
+See `wasm_runtime/uvwasi-rt-main.c` for details.